-6.2.11 Interim financial reporting in hyperinflationary economies
+6.2.11 Interim financial reporting in hyperinflationary economies in net income.
+Also, comparative financial data reported for prior periods are restated to the current measuring unit.

 Interim financial reports in hyperinflationary economies are prepared using the same principles as at the financial year-end.